blocksds/sdk/docs/content/introduction/introduction.md

 - WiFi support isn't complete.
 It is possible to connect to Access Points with the library DS WiFi, but it doesn't support DS to DS WiFi communications.

-- **ndstool** suuports creating NDS ROMs and define a ROM icon and banner text (in multiple languages!).
+- **ndstool** supports creating NDS ROMs and define a ROM icon and banner text (in multiple languages!).

 ### 2.3 Supported DSi features